Infographic: Rebuilding our marine industry and supporting technological innovation

 - GDP is one of the primary indications used to gauge the health of Canada’s economy.
 It represents the dollar value of all goods and services produced over a specific time period

-- As of April 2017, more than 600 firms have worked on contracts valued at $6.1 billion
+- As of December 2017, more than 700 firms have worked on National Shipbuilding Strategy (NSS) related contracts

 Non-combat vessels are being built by Seaspan’s Vancouver Shipyards Co.
 Ltd.